Transfer Window Logic

 is_transfer = True

-window_start = session[0].timestamp_utc
+window_start = anchor.timestamp_utc

-operator_handoff = True
+operator_handoff = event.operator_id != anchor.operator_id

 else: